-More and more, I like to opt for natural materials to decorate around Christmas.
-There’s usually so much waste during the Holidays, and I try to reduce this as much as possible, one way being with decoration.
+I like to opt for natural materials to decorate around Christmas.
+There’s usually so much waste during the Holidays, and I try to reduce this as much as possible, one way being decorating with an orange garland.

 Additionally, it’s perfect to carve some time out for some craft with the kids, makes you spend quality time, makes them used to natural options and develop their creativity.

 decorating with an orange garland – natural, minimal and beautiful way

 Plus, it’s beautiful and smells so good!
 And, really easy to do.

 - Cut thin slices of orange, about ¼” each

 - Lay them on a baking tray covered with parchment paper

 - Put them in the oven for 4 hours at 200oF

 - When they’re dry, take out and let them cool.